jf990/resource-proxy-node/README.md

 ## Instructions

-* Download and unzip the .zip file or clone the repository.
+* Download and unzip the .zip file or clone this repository.
 You can download [a released version](https://github.com/Esri/resource-proxy/releases) (recommended) or the [most recent daily build](https://github.com/Esri/resource-proxy/archive/master.zip).
 * install the node.js dependencies:

 ```
 npm install
 ```

+* Edit the proxy configuration file:
+  * Choose either one of (conf/config.json or conf/config.xml) configuration format.
-* Edit the proxy configuration file (config.json or config.xml) in a text editor to set up your [proxy configuration settings](../README.md#proxy-configuration-settings).
+  * Use a text editor to set up your proxy configuration settings.
+  * Decide which port your server should run on (default is 3692).
+  * Determine which URLs you are going to proxy.
+  * Review the full documentation for [proxy configuration settings](../README.md#proxy-configuration-settings).
 * Start the node server from a command line.

 ```